reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. When prompted for name of the Docker image repository for the module, update the placeholder value as follows:

-    Replace the "localhost:5000" part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training{your-id}.azurecr.io**
+    Replace the "localhost:5000" part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training<inject key="DeploymentID" enableCopy="false" />.azurecr.io**

     This will be the Docker repository where the IoT Edge Module docker image will be published.